 Poppie and James met during the harvest of 1997 while working together in the cellar in the Willamette Valley, Oregon, where James had been winemaking since 1994.
 Shortly after, they fell madly in love and began plans for a new endeavor: a vineyard of their own.

-They relocated their home to the Columbia River Gorge, lured by the stark wildness of the mountains and whitewater rivers.
+Lured by the majestic wildness of the mountains and whitewater rivers, they relocated their home to the Columbia River Gorge.
 Their passion for Rhône and sparkling wines led them to explore the emerging potential of vineyards in Washington State.

 Inspired by the early efforts of Rhône and Burgundy-style wines sampled from Washington vineyards, Syncline’s first vintage in 1999 consisted of 76 cases of Celilo Vineyard Pinot Noir from vines planted in 1973.
-In the following years, production was gradually increased to include Syrah and Grenache from Eastern Washington.
-At the same time, they began working with winegrowers to plant Mourvedre, Cinsault, and Carignan.
-They purchased land in the Columbia Gorge AVA ideal for growing vines in 2003 and began creating what is now 19 acres of producing estate vineyards and a boutique-sized winemaking facility.
+They were part of the small group that founded the Columbia Gorge AVA in 2004.

 From the first conception of the winery, we have believed in the uniqueness and potential of a sustainable, small family farm in the Columbia River Gorge.
 We have built a winery and planted vineyards based on the simple designs and demands of a wine-growing family with the intention behind every decision that our farm will become a multi-generation estate.